srujanadicharla/SASelectionView/README.md

 ## [](https://github.com/srujanadicharla/SASelectionView#requirements) Requirements

-SelectionView works on iOS 9 and higher.
+SASelectionView works on iOS 9 and higher.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates:

 * Foundation
 * UIKit